 Trick #2: Color Grading

 This focuses on making a subject pop.
-Start again with a duplication and moving the new clip up a track.
+Start again with duplication and move the new clip up a track.
 On the top clip, you can draw a mask around your subject’s face.

 Once done you can then use the mask path tool to have it start tracking.
 Before that you’ll wan to check the options menu to make sure preview is enabled.
 Once that is done you should feather the mask to make any grading look more natural.